ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step02.md

 **iOS Quirks**

-* If `ionic cordova run ios` does not work, use `open platforms/ios/My\ Weather\ App.xcworkspace` to open Xcode to build and run the application
+* If `ionic cordova run ios` does not work, use `open platforms/ios/Ionic\ Weather.xcworkspace` to open Xcode to build and run the application (NOTE: actual file name may differ depending on the `config.xml` contents at the time the platform was added)
 * When deploying to a device, you need to specify a team, provisioning profile, and signing certificate.
 It is usually easiest to use Xcode for this.
 * Currently if you are using Xcode 10, you need to specify the old build system as such: `ionic cordova build ios -- -buildFlag='-UseModernBuildSystem=0'`
 * Depending on how your system is set up, the default emulator may be too old to run your app.
 In that case, be sure to specify a `target`.
 Use `cordova run ios --list` to get a list of targets.